XML in Excel – Extensible Markup Language

 Data is the platform where almost all the business entities revolve around.
-In the modern world, all the businesses use different platform and programs to store the data for analysis and decision making purpose.
+In the modern world, all businesses use different platforms and programs to store data for analysis and decision-making purposes.

 XML – Extensible Markup Language is the most common format to work and analyses the data in this modern world.
 Excel allows us to convert the spreadsheet data into XML files and getting started is the strange thing for common excel users.

 XML is a structured data and one of the external data source.
 We create a link or import data from outside where data resides outside the spreadsheet.
 We have many external databases like Payroll, POS (Point of Sale), Inventory Software’s, SQL Servers, etc.…

 Like every other database software’s XML too has its own rule and regulations.
 Below are some of the common rule for XML.